Alexhuszagh/multi_index/README.md

 - Alex Huszagh

-MultiIndex is forked from Boost's implementation, and shares nearly all of it's code from it.
-Joaquin M Lopez Munoz is the author of the Boost implementation, and therefore of the nearly all of the source code, although he is unaffilitate with the project.
+MultiIndex is forked from Boost's implementation, and shares nearly all of its code from it.
+Joaquin M Lopez Munoz is the author of the Boost implementation, and therefore of the nearly all of the source code, although he is unaffilitated with the fork.

 ## License